jquense/cobble/README.md

 **note:** you can pass in arrays of objects as well and cobble will flatten them appropriately: `cobble([ first, second], third, [fourth, fifth])` saves needing to use `apply()` in most cases

 ### cobble.into(target, ...objects)
-compose a bunch of object literals into a single new object. `.into()` mutates the first argument, useful for composing into an existing object, or a prototype.
+Compose a bunch of object literals into a single new object. `.into()` mutates the first argument, useful for composing into an existing object, or a prototype.

     var first = { isCool: true }
       , second = { isAwesome: true };